VMware

 These options were added in an earlier release for the convenience of interactive client programs that needed to take actions in the guest.
 In version 1.1.3, the options were removed to harden the VIX API against attacks that could compromise the security of operations with VMware virtual machines.
 The Eclipse Integrated Virtual Debugger and the Visual Studio Integrated Virtual Debugger now prompt for user account credentials to access a guest.

 • VIX API error strings have been localized into Japanese.
 The error text returned from Vix_GetErrorText() is provided either in English or Japanese, depending on the default locale for the system on which the VIX API client is running.
-This change is effective only when running the VIX client against Workstation 6.0.1 or later.

 • Ten-folder limit on VixVM_AddSharedFolder() function.
-The VixVM_AddSharedFolder() function was limited to 10 shared folders.
+The VixVM_AddSharedFolder() function was formerly limited to 10 shared folders.
 This problem has been corrected.

 • Wrapper library problem on Linux.
 When using the VIX API on Linux, the wrapper library had problems with missing symbols, which prevented clients from linking with it.
 This problem has been corrected.